Students with Life-Threatening Medical Conditions

 UGDSB Policy 518: Students with Life-Threatening Medical Conditions, outlines the roles and responsibilities for all in the educational community to support students with possible life-threatening medical conditions.
 The prevalent medical conditions covered under this policy are Asthma, Anaphylaxis, Diabetes and Epilepsy/Seizure Disorders.
 If your child has one of these, or any other life-threatening medical condition, please visit: www.ugdsb.ca/board/policy (and look for Policy 518) or contact the school as soon as possible.
 We will work with you to develop a Plan of Care to support your child.

 We have children in our school with potential life-threatening allergies (called anaphylaxis) to various foods and other materials.
 Anaphylaxis is a medical condition that can cause death within minutes.
+Some of these include: peanuts, tree nuts, eggs, shellfish and others.
 In recent years, anaphylaxis has increased dramatically among students.
 Although this may not affect your child’s class directly, we are letting you know so that you are aware that we aim to create an allergy safe environment at our school.
 If your child is in a classroom with an anaphylactic child, or your child has anaphylaxis, you will be informed by the classroom teacher.
 Our school has procedures in place for the prevention and management of anaphylactic reactions.
 If your child has health concerns of any kind, please tell your child’s teacher or the office and we will take the necessary health protection steps.
 Thank you for your understanding in ensuring an allergy-safe environment for all of our students.